SaFrMo/boardgame-utils/README.md

 `import { mixin } from 'boardgame-utils'`

 A Vue mixin to handle setting up a boardgame.io client.
+This is suitable for small-scale games - larger ones should use the Vue [plugin](#plugin) below.

 ```
 {